arvindnair1995/Atlys_Backend_Assignment_Arvind_Nair/README.md

 3. This project can support a variety of databases with minimal code change due to the use of `repository design pattern`
 4. Abstractions and OOPs principles have been followed wherever possible to make the codebase modular and extensible
 5. Type validations have been done through `pydantic` library

+## PS: Please delete the `db.json` file manually if you restart the server